remidinishanth/distributed_systems/design_patterns/adapter_pattern.md

 ## Example

 You are working in an office with an old coffee machine that dispenses two different coffee flavours.
 However, the new boss wants to add a new coffee machine with a touchscreen that can also connect to the old coffee machine.
-Complete the provided code to add an adapter so that the new touchscreen will  to work with the old coffee machine.
-Use the following UML class diagram for a guide:

 ![](images/adapter_pattern_2.png)